ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Upload Extension Registry

-This document requests creation of a new registry for extensions to the Upload protocol.
-This registry should contain the following columns:
+This document requests creation of a new registry for extensions to the upload interaction ({{upload-flow}}).
+This registry should contain the following
+columns:

 > TODO Define how we want to structure this registry.